nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-examples-overview.md

-The examples are not complete with respect to all mandatory or required data for a CareConnect implementation but instead highlight the variety of use of the FHIR Dosage structure.
+These examples are not complete with respect to all mandatory or required data for a CareConnect implementation but instead highlight the variety of use of the FHIR Dosage structure.

+Examples are split into three categories;
+  * Simple
+  * Intermediate
+  * Complex

 For simplicity, all examples are modelled with medication information within a referenced contained resource, opposed to referencing a medication resource defined elsewhere within a Bundle.